Institution of Surveyors Victoria: 1874: VIS inaugural meeting

 VIS held its first "Ordinary Meeting" at Weber's Hotel (also known as Hockin's Hotel and Assembly Rooms), on the north west corner of Elizabeth and Lonsdale Streets, Melbourne on Saturday 9 May 1874 commencing at 12.30pm.
 The meeting was chaired by Stuart Murray MA CE, Secretary, and the minutes list the others present as Lt.Col.(then Major) Thomas Couchman CE, Vice-President; Thomas Bingham Muntz (Surveyor and Shire Engineer at Metcalf near Castlemaine); William Davidson ISO CE.
 (Government Surveyor); and Henry Archdall (Licensed Surveyor and Mining Surveyor).

 The meeting noted a letter to the Surveyor-General Alexander John Skene MA JP dated 7 April 1874 informing him of his election to the office of President of the Institute.
 The meeting also noted a response letter from the Acting Secretary to A.J.Skene dated 28 April 1874 declining the office of President, as he was obliged by pressure of public business to vacate his position.
 As the inaugural meeting minutes make no mention of electing Major Robert Lewis John Ellery CMG RRAS FRAS to President, it is understood that only after the meeting was Ellery elected President and accepted the role.

 The meeting addressed various correspondence, reviewed the members’ list, and admitted thirty-eight surveyors as Members of VIS.
 Of particular note, these included Skene (Surveyor-General) and Ellery (Government Astronomer) and future Surveyors-General Alexander Black, Michael Callanan, and Samuel Kingston Vickery.
 In addition to these thirty-eight admitted as members, Secretary Stuart Murray, in conjunction with the Vice President Thomas Couchman, Thomas Muntz and John Lardner (admitted member) were tasked with making enquiries as to the qualifications of nine other surveyors seeking membership.

+Founding members listed: Robert Maxwell, Thomas H. Bell, Peter Simpson, (William) Sherwood Vernon, James (Rolland) Maxwell, Robert (Henry) Nankivell Jr, John (Grimes) Peers, Thomas E. McNulty, John McNulty, Edmond Colbert, Reginald (Augustus Frederick) Murray, Clarence Smith, Mark Amos, Henry Davidson, William (Lupton) Hargreave, Stuart Murray, Walter Cherry, Henry Archdall, Thomas (Bingham) Muntz, August J.M.
+Tuxen, Thomas Couchman, William Davidson, John Lardner, Samuel (Kingston) Vickery, William (Gregson) Couchman, Thomas Thomson, Joseph (Lowe) Shaw, Joseph Smith, Thomas H. Turner, Alexander (John) Skene, Robert (Lewis John) Ellery, Michael Callanan, William Thornhill, William (Knowles) Andrews, Alexander Black, Frederick (Joy) Pirani, William (Henry) Angove, John (Samuel) Langtree.

 The Institute met at the Royal Society of Victoria, until March 1880, when rendezvous were changed to the Melbourne Exchange (erected behind the old Hall of Commerce, Collins Street West) which was considered a more central and convenient meeting place.